robusta-dev/robusta/docs/getting-started/installation.rst

 .. code-block:: python

-   pip3 install -U robusta-cli --force-reinstall --no-cache
+   pip3 install -U robusta-cli --no-cache

 If you encounter a permissions error, you can either re-run the above command as root or append ``--user`` to the command.